borisBarac/local-ai-trascriber/readme.md

 # Transcriber

-### Using Whisper running in local setup in [PyThorch](http://pytorch.org/)
+### Using Ollama and Whisper running locally with [PyTorch](http://pytorch.org/)

 Transcriber is a project designed to transcribe audio files into text using a Python backend.
-The project is organized into frontend and backend components, with the backend providing the core transcription logic and API endpoints.
+Transcription and LLM-based optimization of the transcription are performed locally using Ollama.
+The project makes extensive use of coroutines, and transcription tasks can be cancelled at any time.

 ## Features

-- Audio file upload and transcription with streaming
+- Audio file upload and real-time transcription streaming
-- GPU optimized
+- GPU acceleration
-- Running the models locally
+- All models run locally

 ## Getting Started